-Object Property Description Range hasPrice Refers to the price of an entity Unit price specification hasShape Refers to the shape of a geometric flaw Shape isMachinableWithTool Refers to the tool which process a raw material Tool isMachinableByProcess Refers to the operation in which an entity is processed Operation isMadeOf Refers to the material that a part is made of Raw material
+Object Property Description Range hasPrice Refers to the price of an entity Unit price specification hasShape Refers to the shape of a geometric flaw Shape isMachinableWithTool Refers to the tool which process a raw material Tool isMachinableByProcess Refers to the operation in which an entity is processed Operation isMadeOf Refers to the material that a part is made of Raw material hasCertification Refers to the certification of an entity or part or material Certification

-Table 11: Data Properties of "Entity" class
+Table 13: Data Properties of "Entity" class

-Data Property Description Туре

-hasVolume A finished part has volume float

-hasRugosity The rugosity of a geometric flaw float
+Data Property Description Туре hasVolume A finished part has volume float hasRugosity The rugosity of a geometric flaw float description A short textual description of the entity.
+Literal hasName Equivalent to the title of an entity.
+Literal